When did Farmington Hills become a City?

 How big a shed or garage can I build?

-You will need a permit from the Building Division for those buildings of 200 square feet and over.
+You will need a permit from the Building Division for those buildings of 200 square feet or greater.

 My neighbor has junk/junk cars all over his/her property.
 What can I do?

 There are rules within the City Code that prohibit outdoor storage of junk cars and of junk, trash and debris.
-If speaking to your neighbor hasn’t changed the behavior, or if you feel uncomfortable talking to your neighbor about the mess on his or her property, then you can call the Zoning Division at (248) 871-2520 (at any time; there is voice mail after hours).
 Please give us the address of the property at which the suspected violation is located and a description of the problem.
 Permission for us to enter your property to view the violation would also be helpful.
 A zoning inspector to whom the area is assigned will investigate.
-If a violation exists, the Inspector will approach the resident, describe the law and the violation and ask for his or her cooperation correcting it.
-If the violation persists, the City may take the violator to court, and if necessary, can obtain a court order requiring the property owner to clean up, or permitting the City to come on the property, correct the violation, and bill the property owner for the costs. (§17-52)
+If a violation exists, the inspector will approach the resident, describe the law and the violation and ask for his or her cooperation correcting it.

 There’s a house in my subdivision that always has trash out at the curb.

 The Zoning Division often receives complaints about trash that is placed at the curb earlier than the rules permit.
-[The rules say that all bundles, bags, containers, etc. should be placed at the curb no earlier than 6:00 p.m. on the day before collection.
-Containers must then be removed no later than 12 hours after collection.]
-These complaints are often from neighbors who are having guests or selling their homes or otherwise want to enjoy the wonderful neighborhoods they live in.
-We explain this to the violators, but if that does not change the behavior, the same enforcement process described above (including the possibility of court action) is employed. (§14-10)
+(The rules say that all bundles, bags, containers, etc. should be placed at the curb no earlier than 6:00 p.m. on the day before collection.
+Containers must then be removed no later than 12 hours after collection.)
+(14-10)

 Lots of illegal temporary signs are placed at the roadside.
-Our taxes then go to the pick up and disposal of these signs.
-Political signs and community event signs are permitted when they conform to placement and time restrictions.
-Signs advertising property for sale or for lease are permitted only on property that is for sale or lease when the signs are no larger than 12 square feet, 6 feet high and set back at least 5 feet from the property line.
+Our taxes then go to the pickup and disposal of these signs.
+Political signs are permitted when they conform to placement and time restrictions.
+Signs advertising property for sale are permitted only on property that is for sale 6 square feet, 4 feet high and set back at least 5 feet from the property line.
 Garage sale and open house signs are covered below.
 Certain types of temporary signs are available for businesses.
-All other signs -- any questions, check with the Zoning Division at 248.871.2520 -- are not permitted.
-Please don’t be one of the litterers that clutter up our community.
+All other signs – any questions, check with the Zoning Division at 248-871-2520 – are not permitted.
+Please don’t be one of the litterers that clutters up our community.
 The roadsides, clear of signs, are far more beautiful, less disturbing to the eye.
-These illegal signs are quite different from the legal "accessory signs" of our local businesses, who register, who pay taxes, and who are part of the community. (§34-543)
+These illegal signs are quite different from the legal “accessory signs” of our local businesses, who register, who pay taxes, and who are part of the community.

 How does a business get a temporary sign permit?

 Temporary accessory signs (signs that pertain to the property on which they are located) are permitted within all business districts and within a light industrial district.
-Temporary wall signs may be erected for a period of 14 days each, not more than four times within any 12-month period.
-They may be no larger than 36 square feet and may not extend beyond the wall to which they are attached.
-Temporary freestanding signs are only permitted as grand opening signs.
-These cannot not be greater than 16 square feet in area, not more than four (4) feet above the ground, and must have a setback of at least 10 feet from the property line.
-This option is available only within 6 months of the issuance of a certificate of occupancy.
+Temporary wall signs may be erected for a period of 14 days each, not more than 28 days within any 12-monthy period.
+They may be no larger than 32 square feet and may not extend beyond the wall to which they are attached.
+Temporary freestanding signs permitted cannot be greater than 20 square feet in area, not more than six (6) feet above the ground and must have setback of at least 5 feet from the property line.
+Duration is 64 days.
+(34-5.5)

 I want to hold a garage sale/open house.
 Where can I put my signs?